VIM is awesome

 Give Vim a new look

-Right off the bat you might think Vim looks pretty boring, especially if compared with recent fancy text editors (e.g. Atom, VS code, etc.).
+Right off the bat you might think Vim looks pretty boring, especially if compared with recent very fancy text editors (e.g. Atom, VS code, etc.).
 To give you an idea, here is a simple function (witten in Julia) to calculate the volume of a spehere:

 If you are ready to give up Vim because of its look (at first), I totally understand.
 However, let’s not judge the book from its cover, and take a look at this: